jrose01/qac380-test/README.md

 # qac380-test

-practice using git and github
+practice using git and GitHub

+edited the readme